PapaCharlie9/insane-limits/README.md

     String FriendlySpan(TimeSpan span);       //converts a TimeSpan into a friendly formatted string e.g. "2 hours, 20 minutes, 15 seconds"
     String BestPlayerMatch(String name);      //looks in the internal player's list, and finds the best match for the given player name

-    bool IsInGameCommand(String text);          //checks if the given text start with one of these characters: !/@? bool IsCommand(String text);                //checks if the given text start with one of these characters: !/@?
+    bool IsCommand(String text);                //checks if the given text start with one of these characters: !/@?

-    String ExtractInGameCommand(String text);   //if given text starts with one of these charactets !/@? it removes them String ExtractCommand(String text);         //if given text starts with one of these charactets !/@? it removes them

-    String ExtractCommandPrefix(String text);   //if given text starts with one of these chracters !/@? it returns the character
+    String ExtractCommand(String text);         //if given text starts with one of these charactets !/@? it removes them String ExtractCommandPrefix(String text);   //if given text starts with one of these chracters !/@? it returns the character

     /*